 While the Servicemembers Civil Relief Act (SCRA) does provide some divorce-related protections for military members called to active duty, servicemen who want to remain an active part of their children’s lives should seek competent legal advice.

 Divorce and custody issues are more complex for military families, especially when the servicemember is relocated or deployed overseas.
 Multiple jurisdictions, the impact of foreign deployment on custody and child support, mandatory stays, and a host of other factors can influence a court’s decision about you and your kids.
-Choosing a father’s rights attorney with a track record of representing military men will protect your legal interest and the best interest of your children.
+Father’s rights attorneys with track records of representing military men are able to best protect your legal interest and the best interest of your children.

 Incarcerated men are stripped of many social and civil privileges after conviction, but if you have children, you are still a parent.
 In most circumstances, a father’s rights attorney can help you maintain contact with your child, prevent termination of parental rights, and negotiate reasonable child support obligations.

 Don’t assume that your kid is better off without you.

 A study published by the U.S. Department of Health and Human Services found that by the end of 2008, over 1.5 million individuals were incarcerated in Federal or State prisons in the United States, with hundreds of thousands more in local jails.
 The overwhelming majority of prisoners were male, and most had children under the age of 18.

 The study compared the effect on kids with fathers in jail, to kids with fathers who are absent for other reasons.
 The research supports the findings that when dad is incarcerated, his children may act out more aggressively, and suggests “that children of incarcerated fathers are at significant risk for problems during early childhood.”

 Fathers play an important role in the life of a child, even if dad is behind bars.
 Rutgers University is home to The National Resource Center on Children and Families of the Incarcerated, that offers updated and supportive information for incarcerated dads.